Changes to Westpac Simple Saver account.

 What's happening?

-Having looked closely at our Westpac Simple Saver account (Simple Saver), we’ve decided to make a few changes to simplify it.
-From 31 March 2025, we’re updating the pricing of our Simple Saver and changing the way you can access your account using a card or Apple Pay/Google Pay (digital wallet).
+Last year, we updated the pricing of our Simple Saver and changed the way you can access your account using a card or Apple Pay/Google Pay (digital wallet).

-- Previously you would have received your first withdrawal each month free, and then charged $1 for electronic withdrawals.
-The good news is that all electronic withdrawals from your Simple Saver will be free.
+- You previously would have received your first withdrawal each month free, and then been charged $1 for electronic withdrawals.
+The good news is that all electronic withdrawals from your Simple Saver are now free.

 - If you need to head into a branch and require a staff-assisted withdrawal, this will still cost $3 per withdrawal.
-Your first staff-assisted withdrawal each month also remains free.
+However, your first staff-assisted withdrawal each month remains free.

 Fees